mateuszmandera/zulip/docs/subsystems/conversion.md

 is very simply bulk-exported from the entire DB, and we should obviously put it in a secure place.

-#### Cross realm data
-- models: `Client`
-- assets: `realm.json`, three bots (`notification`/`email`/`welcome`),
-  `id_maps`

-The good news here is that `Client` is a small table, and there are only three special bots.

-The bad news is that cross-realm data **complicates everything else**, and we have to avoid **database ID conflicts**.

-If we use bottom-up approaches to load small user populations at a time, we may have **merging** issues here.
-We will need to consolidate IDs either by merging exports in `/tmp` or handle it at import time.

-For the three bots, they live in `zerver_userprofile_crossrealm`, and we re-map their IDs on the new server.

-Recommendation: Do not sweat the exports too much.
-Deal with all the messiness at import time, and rely on the tables being really small.
-We already have logic to catch `Client.DoesNotExist` exceptions, for example.
-As for possibly missing messages that the welcome bot and friends have sent in the past, I am not sure what our risk profile is there, but I imagine it is relatively low.

 #### Disjoint user data
 - models: `UserProfile/UserActivity/UserActivityInterval/UserPresence`
 - assets: `realm.json`, `password`, `api_key`, `avatar salt`,